rdar-lab/jfrog-cli-yocto-plugin/README.md

 * bake
     - Used to build/deploy your yocto firmware
     - Arguments:
-        - run-folder - The location of the root folder to run the process from.
-        - build-env - The location of the "oe-init-build-env" to init the build env from.
         - target - The bake target.
 Examples: core-image-base, core-image-minimal
     - Flags:
+        - run-folder - The location of the root folder to run the process from. **[Default: curr directory]**
+        - build-env - The name of the "oe-init-build-env" to init the build env from. **[Default: oe-init-build-env]**
         - clean: Clean before the build, and clean the build-info on start **[Default: true]**
         - build: Perform a build. should be true unless you want to bypass and manually build **[Default: true]**
         - load: Load the resulting build to artifactory **[Default: true]**
         - scan: Scan the result with Xray **[Default: false]**
         - repo: Target repository to deploy to **[Default: yocto]**
-        - artifactName: Target name to deploy on
+        - artifact-name: Target name to deploy on
-        - buildName: The name of the build
+        - build-name: The name of the build
-        - buildNum: The number of the build
+        - build-num: The number of the build
-        - onlyImages: Deploy only the images of the build. **[Default: true]**
+        - only-images: Deploy only the images of the build. **[Default: true]**
-        - artId: The server ID for artifactory configuration **[Default: using default config]**
+        - art-id: The server ID for artifactory configuration **[Default: using default config]**

     - Example:
     ```
-  $ jfrog jfrog-cli-yocto-plugin bake ./ oe-init-build-env core-image-minimal
+  $ jfrog jfrog-cli-yocto-plugin bake core-image-minimal

     Running pre steps.
 Running directory=./
     Running Bit bake. target=core-image-minimal.
 This may take a long time....